 Shelters, street outreach, and other crisis services are the front line of any community’s response to homelessness.
-They help people meet basic survival needs like shelter, food, clothing, and personal hygiene.
+They can help people meet basic survival needs like shelter, food, clothing, and personal hygiene.
 But homelessness is only truly ended for people when they obtain and maintain stable housing.
 This requires communities to shift from a set of services that simply ameliorate the immediate crisis of homelessness to a crisis response system that can help prevent and resolve it by connecting people swiftly to permanent housing opportunities.

 We believe that an effective crisis response:

 - Identifies all people experiencing or at risk of experiencing homelessness across the community